henrythedeveloper/pokemon-classifier-with-lime/README.md

 # Pokémon Classifier with LIME Explanations

-A fun app that lets you upload Pokémon images and get predictions with explanations!
-This project uses a Vision Transformer (ViT) model to classify Pokémon images and provides interpretability using LIME to highlight the image regions that contribute to each prediction.explanations.
+This is a fun little app that lets you upload Pokémon images to get instant predictions with explanations!
+Using a Vision Transformer (ViT) model, it classifies Pokémon images and uses LIME to highlight which parts of the image contributed most to each prediction.

 ## Overview

-This project is a hands-on look at machine learning, model interpretability, and web app development.
-Powered by a Vision Transformer, it recognizes Pokémon from images, providing LIME (Local Interpretable Model-Agnostic Explanations) visualizations that reveal which areas of the image contributed to the model's predictions.
+This project dives into machine learning, interpretability, and web app development.
+Powered by a Vision Transformer, the app identifies Pokémon and uses LIME (Local Interpretable Model-Agnostic Explanations) to show which areas of the image influenced the model's decisions.

-Note: The model might get a bit iffy on newer-gen Pokémon (working on it!).
-But, hey, classics are always a safe bet.
+Note: The model might be a bit uncertain with newer-gen Pokémon, but it’s solid with the classics.
+More data and updates are in the works!

 ## Features